How to Update an Official Version of a Federal Statute Using Only Official Sources

 The official version of the United States Code is updated every six years.
 The most recently published fully complete U.S. Code is the 2018 edition.
 All 54 Titles of the 2018 edition of the U.S. Code have been officially published and the main edition volumes for the titles are current through the end of 2018.
 These titles of the 2018 Code edition are online in HeinOnline and GovInfo.gov. and on the shelves in the Eckstein library in reference.

-There are three Supplements to the 2018 Code as of right now.
+There are five Supplements to the 2018 Code as of right now.

 Supplement I (Roman numerals are used) is in one volume and covers all U.S. Code Title updates enacted between January 3, 2019, and January 24, 2020.
 You can find the 2018 Supplement I in PDF on HeinOnline at the end of list of contents in the 2018 Edition, and in print on the shelves in the library.
 It is also available in PDF at GovInfo.gov.